 The Court decision in 2007 to protect Delta Smelt was one of many water grabs under the moniker of “environmentalism” that destroyed the reliability of the State Water Project built in 1968.
 Blackwell, after making a go of it and receiving ever smaller water allocations (average supply 2008-2013 51%), grew its last crop.
 Blackwell sold its water contracts to neighbors, to help them survive, and shifted its focus onto other attributes of their remaining properties, namely grazing, solar and wind energy, highway development, and oil and gas exploration.

 The decision on farming was fortunate for Blackwell as the allocations in the next two years were at record lows of 5% and 20% in 2014 and 2015 respectively.
-Further evidence of a broken system is the 2016 allocation of 60% despite an above average winter in the Northern watersheds that feed the State Water Project.
+Further evidence of a broken system is the 2016 and 2018 allocations of 60% and 35% respectively, despite an above average winter in the Northern watersheds that feed the State Water Project.
 The allocation remains low as a direct result of the daily curtailment of pumping from the Delta to the San Luis Reservoir, not from a shortage of water.

 Blackwell looks forward to providing Kern County with energy both traditional fossil fuels and renewable such as solar and wind.